Antonio Laverghetta Jr.

 My dissertation used psychometrics to analyze the validity and reliability natural language inference, a popular assessment of inferential reasoning in natural language processing.
 As a postdoc, my research focused on the application of large language models to the development of educational and psychological assessments, especially creativity tests.
 My work has been published in high-impact journal and conferences across disciplines, including ACL, EMNLP, CogSci, PACA, and IMPS.

-For anyone else, I'm always looking for new collaborators, and welcome any inquiries about my work.
+I'm always looking for new collaborators, and welcome any inquiries about my work.
 I can be reached either by email or on LinkedIn.
+If you are a student at Wesleyan interested in working with me, please email me with your resume and brief statement on what about my research interests you.
+I'm always looking for motivated students to work with.

 Updates